Jet Pilot (film): Reception

-Critical response

-Despite the obvious similarities to other successful films, including Ernst Lubitsch's Ninotchka (1939), Comrade X (1940), as well as the more recent dud, The Iron Petticoat (1956), by the time Jet Pilot hit the screens, it looked dated and received universally poor reviews.
+Despite the obvious similarities to other successful films, including Ernst Lubitsch's Ninotchka (1939) and Comrade X (1940) as well as the more recent dud The Iron Petticoat (1956), by the time Jet Pilot hit the screens, it looked dated and received universally poor reviews.
 Bosley Crowther of The New York Times, referred to it as "silly and sorry", doomed by a "weak script, poor direction, and indifferent performances by all", concluding that it was far from being Hughes's next Hell's Angels.
 For aviation fans, even the aerial scenes were greatly reduced, as much of the principal photography had taken place early in 1950, making Jet Pilot something of a historical curiosity.

-Movie historian Andrew Sarris, writing for the Museum of Modern Art (MOMA) Josef von Sternberg film retrospective, expressed a more favourable opinion of the film than Crowther.
+Movie historian Andrew Sarris, writing in 1966 for the Museum of Modern Art's (MOMA) Josef von Sternberg film retrospective, expressed a more favorable opinion of the film than Crowther.
 Categorizing Jet Pilot as a stealth comedy, Sarris praises its "humor and sensuality" as "enduringly enjoyable" despite a poor reputation among critics.
 He said that Sternberg "reduces the Cold War to an animated cartoon" and anticipates a number of metaphors that would appear in Stanley Kubrick's 1964 black comedy, Dr. Strangelove.
-Jet Pilot includes an inflight refueling sequence between aircraft flown by a Russian jet pilot (Janet Leigh) and an American pilot (John Wayne) that makes Kubrick's sequence look tame.
-The fighter jets become interchangeable with the characters, a comic anthropomorphism where "the planes enjoy a more active sex life than the human beings".
+The fighter jets of Russian pilot (Janet Leigh) and American pilot (John Wayne) become interchangeable with the characters, a comic anthropomorphism where "the planes enjoy a more active sex life than the human beings".
 Sarris considered Wayne and Leigh to be miscast in a Sternberg film, arguing that they were more at home in the "Ford galaxy" or the "Hitchcock universe", respectively.
 He concluded that however "meaningless" the film, Sternberg's Jet Pilot "soars in an ecstatic flight of speed, grace and color" and, all said, is a "highly entertaining" work.